agodwinp/linux-server-config/README.md

 # Linux Server Configuration

 This repository will guide you through how to take a baseline installation of an Ubuntu Linux Virtual Machine using Amazon Lightsail and prepare it to host web applications.
+It will include:

+- Installing updates,
+- Securing it from attacks,
-It will include installing updates, securing it from attacks and installing/configuring web and database servers.
-Finally, it will show you how to deploy my previously built item catalog application.
+- Installing/configuring web and database servers,
+- How to deploy my previously built **Item Catalog** application.

 ***

 ## Design

-The architecture for this web application consists of a Python Flask application being served via mod_wsgi on an Apache web server.
-This Apache web server is being hosted on an AWS Lightsail Ubuntu Linux 16.04 LTS machine, and is accessing data from a PostgreSQL database on the same instance.
-The front end has been built using HTML, CSS, JavaScript, jQuery and AJAX.
+The architecture for this web application consists of a **Python Flask** application being served via **mod_wsgi** on an **Apache** web server.
+This Apache web server is being hosted on an **AWS Lightsail Ubuntu Linux 16.04 LTS** machine, and is accessing data from a **PostgreSQL** database on the same instance.
+The front end has been built using **HTML**, **CSS**, **JavaScript**, **jQuery** and **AJAX**.

 <br>
 <br>